Efficient Dual-domain Image Dehazing with Haze Prior Perception: Related Work

-CNN-based methods leverage deep convolutions to learn features from large-scale data, offering greater adaptability than handcrafted priors.
-Early models such as DehazeNet~\cite{2016DehazeNet}, AOD-Net~\cite{8237773}, and MSCNN~\cite{2016Single} laid the foundation for CNN-based dehazing.
-Subsequent works integrated attention mechanisms to enhance feature representation, including GridDehazeNet~\cite{Liu_2019_ICCV} with multi-scale fusion and FFA-Net~\cite{qin2020ffa} with pixel and channel attention.
-HFMCA-Net~\cite{9381290} further improves multi-scale feature learning through hierarchical fusion and mixed convolution attention, while more recent approaches such as TFFD-Net~\cite{Li2024} and DEA-Net~\cite{10411857} focus on fine detail recovery through task-specific modules.
+\textbf{CNNs-based dehazing methods.} CNNs automatically learn features from large datasets, offering better adaptability than priors.
+Early models such as DehazeNet~\cite{2016DehazeNet}, AOD-Net~\cite{8237773}, and MSCNN~\cite{2016Single} laid the foundation for deep learning in dehazing.
+Later approaches, like GridDehazeNet~\cite{Liu_2019_ICCV} and FFA-Net~\cite{qin2020ffa}, integrate attention mechanisms to enhance feature extraction.
+MSAFF-Net~\cite{9726872} further enhances multi-scale learning with spatial attention and feature fusion, while more recent approaches like DFR-Net~\cite{10444969} and DEA-Net~\cite{10411857} focus on fine detail recovery through task-specific modules.
+However, CNNs struggle with long-range dependencies, and increasing depth introduces higher computational costs.

-Despite their success, CNNs still struggle to model long-range dependencies due to limited receptive fields.
-Deepening the network can help, but it increases computational cost and latency, limiting real-time deployment.